malt03/FlexibleGeohash/README.md

 ```

 ### Using with base8
+Naturally, Geohash encoded by something other than base32 is not compatible with the one encoded by base32.
 ```swift
 let appleCoordinate = CLLocationCoordinate2D(latitude: 37.331667, longitude: -122.030833)
 var apple = Geohash(coordinate: appleCoordinate, precision: 21, encoding: .base8)